NullDev/Discord-Trivia-Cheat/README.md

 If the bot is started and configured properly, it will trigger once a specified trivia bot sends a question.
 Then it will send the answer over your account (Thats why it's called "Self-Bot").

+**Info:** It also comes with a "realistic mode" which prevents the bot from answering instantly. <br>
+This is possible by calculating the average typing speed by the length of the reply and the average reading speed by the length of the question..

 ## Setup: :nut_and_bolt:

 0. Open up your favourite terminal (and navigate somewhere you want to download the repository to) <br><br>